charmplusplus/charm4py/docs/reducer-api.rst

 Reducer
 -------

-``charmpy.Reducer`` contains the reducer functions that have been registered with the runtime.
+``charm4py.Reducer`` contains the reducer functions that have been registered with the runtime.
 Reducer functions are used in Reductions, to aggregate data across the members of a chare collection (see :ref:`chare-api-label`).